I have degenerative disc disease.

 I do not have a herniated disc.
 (See a previous post.)

-Just with one x-ray, an orthopedic surgeon diagnosed me with a lifelong condition.
+With just one x-ray, an orthopedic surgeon diagnosed me with a lifelong condition.
 No MRIs, no CT scans.
 Just one simple x-ray and an exam.
 Of course, what made it worse, was that this doctor didn’t show any empathy, compassion, or provide helpful ways to manage my pain.
 What I thought was a small issue that simply needed time and treatment to heal, had become in moments, a condition I was going to learn to live with.
 I was simply given prescriptions for an anti-inflammatory medication and physical therapy, and sent on my way.

 So I froze.
 With glazed eyes and a motionless face, I walked to my car.